 - Unsecured video streams

-- Mirror and proxy domains
+- Risk from mirror and proxy domains

-- Tracking of IP and device data
+- IP addresses and device information

-- Collection of browsing activity
+- Browsing activity

-- Data exposure to third-party advertisers
+- Exposure of data to third-party advertisers

 - No secure encryption or privacy policy